ammiiamm/djangogirl/README.md

 >>python manage.py createsuperuser

 Current Status:
 This code has already covered all functions in the tutorial.
-In between, I've already added "delete" function for extending more about django.
+In between, I've already added "delete" function for extending more feature.